RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ~~~
 {: .bash}

-Now we can navigate into this results directory and do some closer
+Now we can navigate into this `results/` directory and do some closer
 inspection of our output files.

 ~~~